chinmaynavale/chinmaynavale/README.md

 <h1>Hi there 👋, I'm Chinmay.</h1>

-### A passionate Data Analyst.
+#### A passionate Data Analyst, who loves to work with the Data.

-I really enjoy developing business intelligence, visual reports, dashboards and performing ETL process to analyze data to make better data driven decisions to solve business problems.
+I really enjoy developing business intelligence reports, dashboards and performing ETL process to analyze data to make better data driven decisions to solve business problems.

 - 🔭 I’m currently working on MavenToys Dashboard project using Excel
 - 🌱 I’m currently learning Python - Numpy and pandas libraries.